The Lov\'asz conjecture holds for moderately dense Cayley graphs: Proof of Theorem

-Now, form a directed graph $D$ from $G$ by contracting all edges $(h,hg')$, and choosing the out-neighbourhood of the contracted vertex to be the neighbours of $hg'$, and the in-neighbourhood the neighbours of $h$ in $G$.
-In other words, let $D$ be a digraph whose vertices are identified with the edges $e_h=(h,hg')$ in $G$, and the out-neighbours of $e_h$ are all $e_f$ such that $(hg',f)$ is an edge in $G$, while its in-neighbours are all $e_f$ such that $(fg', h)$ is an edge in $G$.
-Lastly, for each $i\in [k]$, let $v_i\in V(D)$ be the vertex that corresponds to $(a_i,a_ig')$, and let $u_i\in V(D)$ denote the vertex corresponding to $(b_ig'^{-1},b_i)$.
+Now form a directed graph $D$ from $G$ by contracting each edge $(h,hg')$ lying entirely in the bulk; that is, the vertices of $D$ are identified with such edges $e_h=(h,hg')$, the out-neighbours of $e_h$ are all $e_f$ such that $(hg',f)$ is an edge in $G$, and the in-neighbours are all $e_f$ such that $(fg',h)$ is an edge in $G$.
+Then let $D^\ast$ be obtained from $D$ by adding the vertices in $A\cup B$: each $b\in B\subset\bar gH$ gets out-neighbours equal to its $G$-neighbours and no in-neighbours, and each $a\in A\subset H$ gets in-neighbours equal to its $G$-neighbours and no out-neighbours.
+All arcs of $D^\ast$ come from genuine edges of $G$.